UBC-CIC/call-center-historical-audio-processing/docs/backend-README.md

 has a dependency on this stack.

 ## Deployment Steps
+The application can be deployed from MacOS, Linux, Windows and Windows Subsystem for Linux.

-Some system requirements before starting deployment:
+Some system installation requirements before starting deployment:
 * AWS SAM installed on your system, details on the installation can be found [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
 * Python3.8 installed and added to PATH (you can select this in the installer), download the